sinakaramiyan/EducationLMS/core/educationalapp/templates/meetbased/README.md

 **This project description:** Moodle based project that use concept of moodle project such as meeting, classes and etc. For ui design use IBM design system concpt and every page are created by figma first then implement those with tailwind, html, css and js. in this project first implement student and teacher roles.

-## Implementation of student
+## Implementation general pages
-In this section explain figma and code implenetation of student pages.
+In this section explain figma and code implenetation of general pages.
-### STUDENT.Page1 : Course list search
+### GENERAL.Page1 : Course list search
 This page is main page of courses and search for courses and see other details about courses.
 > [!Note]
-> Html file for this page located in student folder and named **courses.html**
+> Html file for this page named **courses.html**

 #### **Preview of FIGMA**:
 ![courses list searchjpg](https://github.com/user-attachments/assets/827ca773-ccc5-4d18-ba4b-36d8f932b9da)
 ___

-### STUDENT.Page2 : Course detail page
+### GENERAL.Page2 : Course detail page
 This page is main page of detail course page that explain course and can join course in this page.
 > [!Note]
-> Html file for this page located in student folder and named **coursedetail.html**
+> Html file for this page located named **coursedetail.html**

 #### **Preview of FIGMA**:
 ![course detail pagejpg](https://github.com/user-attachments/assets/5958bcfb-ab59-47f7-878f-058b85783644)
 ___

+## Implementation of student
+In this section explain figma and code implenetation of student pages.
-### STUDENT.Page3 : Course page
+### STUDENT.Page1 : Course page
 This page is main page of course and see main content of course such as weeks and statistics
 > [!Note]
 > Html file for this page located in student folder and named **course.html**